 This one is near the Keisei Skyliner station gates. - image © Florentyna Leow

 Pick up some pocket WiFi or a data SIM

 One of the most useful things you can do before heading out to explore Japan is picking up some pocket WiFi.
 You can do this right at the airport.
 Outlets like KDDI au, Mobile Center, and Softbank Global Rental are your best bets for picking up data SIMs on the day.

-However, if you prefer planning ahead, we recommend the Ninja WiFi service via GoVoyagin.
+However, if you prefer planning ahead, a good option is the Ninja WiFi service via GoVoyagin.
 It’s super easy to arrange this beforehand and you’ll only have to pick it up at the airport on arrival.
 Check out our guide on How To Buy a SIM Card in Tokyo for more.

 The post office at Terminal 1. - image © Florentyna Leow

 Whether it’s a last-minute postcard to a friend or the pocket WiFi router that needs returning, you’ll need to drop everything off before going through security.
 Head over to the post office on the 4th floor of Terminal 1 or 3rd floor of Terminal 2 to finish up all your postal errands.
 Be warned, Terminal 3 doesn’t have any postal services – not even a postal box!